Discover Your Avoriaz Ski Resort

 Where to sleep

-As a purpose built resort, Avoriaz offers a wide range of self-catered apartments to meet all budgets and desires.
-We also have exclusive offers on the 18th March, the same time as Snowboxx Festival!
-Here are our top 3 recommendations with exclusive offers for the Snowboxx week:
+As a purpose-built resort, Avoriaz offers a wide range of self-catered apartments to meet all budgets and desires.

 Here you can enjoy panoramic mountain views and revitalise yourself in the wellbeing area which boasts an indoor heated pool, sauna, steam room, whirlpool and cardio-training room.